mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 Learning outcomes:

-- Understand that property values can take many different types, and what these types represent
+- Understand that property values can take many different types, and what these types represent:

-  - Numbers, lengths, and percentages
+  - Numbers, lengths, and percentages.

-  - Ems and rems
+  - Ems and rems.

-  - Colors
+  - Colors.

-  - Images
+  - Images.

-  - Positions
+  - Positions.

-  - Strings and identifiers
+  - Strings and identifiers.

-  - Functions
+  - Functions.

-- Understand what absolute and relative units are, and the difference between them
+- Understand what absolute and relative units are, and the difference between them.

-Resources
+Resources:

 - [CSS values and units](https://developer.mozilla.org/docs/Learn/CSS/Building_blocks/Values_and_units)